magento/devdocs/guides/v2.1/payments-integrations/vault/payment-token.md

 github_link: payments-integrations/vault/payment-token.md
 ---

 Magento does not store any private credit card details.
-It only stores the , except data from the payment provider.
-To store this daata And Magento already has all needed infrastructure to store card data.

-A _Payment Token_ represents entity which contains payment processor token and credit card details without sensitive data.
+It only stores the data received from the payment provider (payment processor token and credit card details without sensitive data).

+This information is stored in the Payment Token.

-The common abstraction for _Payment Token_ is [PaymentTokenInterface]({{{{site.mage2100url}}}}/app/code/Magento/Vault/Api/Data/PaymentTokenInterface.php).
+The basic interface for _Payment Token_ is [PaymentTokenInterface]({{site.mage2100url}}/app/code/Magento/Vault/Api/Data/PaymentTokenInterface.php).

-To retrieve and store token details you need to implement response handler in your payment integration, create _Payment Token_ entity and store it in the payment extension attributes, follow sample shows how it might looks:
+To retrieve and store token details you need to implement response handler in your payment integration, create a Payment Token entity, and store it in the payment extension attributes.

+Following sample shows how it might look:

 {% highlight php startinline=1 %}
 class VaultDetailsHandler implements HandlerInterface